Principal Ambassador Fellowship Program

 4. Why is this only open to principals in the preschool-12th grade sector?

-We believe the role of the preschool-12 principalship is unique.
+We believe the role of the preschool-12 principal is unique.
 This program is designed to highlight the views and concerns of current principals on policies that will directly affect their positions.
 We understand that those in different educational positions (even leadership positions) -- such as school counselors, assistant principals, or those in higher education -- have important experiences and perspectives to share on education.
-However, this is not the appropriate program.
+However, this program is specifically aimed at current principals.
 If you do not meet the criteria for this position and are interested in other employment opportunities with the U.S. Department of Education, you may visit EDHIRES to search current job openings.
 If you are a teacher interested in the program, please check out our Teacher Ambassador Fellowship here.TOP

 5. I am an assistant principal.
 Am I eligible?